Blog posts

 Why did you choose to apply for this particular SPL role?

 I had attended quite a few courses and a couple of retreats from the Graduate School and I had found them really useful.
+I found that the courses within the professional effectiveness programme were the ones that had made the bigger positive impact in my PhD life.

 Two minutes with… Katia Hougaard (Student Programme Leader – Master’s Programme)